Major, minor, and honors in Art

 An Honors Major in Art will present 2 preparations in studio art and 1 preparation in art history.

 Each of the two studio preparations will consist of two paired studio courses.
 The examiner of each preparation will receive the syllabus for both courses and slides representing the body of work produced in them and will examine the student in an individual oral of 30 minutes.

-- One preparation pair will consist of STUA 030 Senior Workshop I and STUA 040 Senior Workshop II.
+- One preparation pair will consist of ARTT 030 Senior Workshop I and ARTT 040 Senior Workshop II.

 - The second pair might consist of an intermediate and an advanced course in a specific medium OR two courses with a different approach to the same medium (ex: Pottery and Ceramic Sculpture, Drawing and Life Drawing).
 OR, two related courses (ex: Ceramic Sculpture and Sculpture, Drawing and Photography, Drawing and Works on Paper, Drawing and Painting).

 ALL PREPARATIONS FOR HONORS MUST BE APPROVED IN ADVANCE BY THE DEPARTMENT.